deepstash/react-native-iphone-x-helper/README.md

 ### isDynamicIsland ###

-**returns** the device whether contains the dynamic island.
-Specifically, 14 Pro 和 14 Pro Max by now
+**returns** the device whether contains the dynamic island (iPhone 14 Pro and 14 Pro Max, all iPhone 15 and all iPhone 16).

 #### Example ####
 ```js